rubenk/pdns/docs/settings.rst

 -  String

 The plaintext password required for accessing the webserver.
-See `"Performance
-Monitoring" <../common/logging.md#performance-monitoring>`__.

 .. _setting-webserver-port: